What is Azure DevOps?

 Azure DevOps Services | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 - TFS 2013

-Azure DevOps provides developer services for support teams to plan work, collaborate on code development, and build and deploy applications.
-Azure DevOps supports a culture and set of processes that bring developers and project managers and contributors together to complete software development.
+Azure DevOps provides developer services for allowing teams to plan work, collaborate on code development, and build and deploy applications.
+Azure DevOps supports a culture and set of processes that bring developers, project managers, and contributors together to collaboratively develop software.
 It allows organizations to create and improve products at a faster pace than they can with traditional software development approaches.

 You can work in the cloud using Azure DevOps Services or on-premises using Azure DevOps Server.
 For information on the differences between the cloud versus on-premises platforms, see Azure DevOps Services and Azure DevOps Server.